WHO still concerned about spread of Saudi MERS virus

 First identified in humans in 2012, MERS is caused by a coronavirus, from the same family as the one that caused a deadly outbreak of SARS (Severe Acute Respiratory Syndrome) in China in 2003.

-A small number of cases have been exported by travelers, it said, but there is no evidence of sustained human-to-human transmission.
+A small number of cases have been exported by travellers, it said, but there is no evidence of sustained human-to-human transmission.

 The MERS virus has been linked to camels, and the WHO and Saudi health officials have issued advice to people to avoid direct contact with the animals, or adhere to good hygiene practices when they are in contact.